CLabGit/April/README.md

-# April: Accuracy-Improved Floating-Point Approximation For Neural Network Accelerators
+# April: Accuracy-Improved Floating-Point Approximation For Neural Network Accelerators (DAC'25)

-# Project Directory Structure
+## Directory Descriptions

 This repository contains two main directories that organize the project's evaluation data and scripts:

-## Directory Descriptions

 ### 1. `accuracy_evaluation/`
 This directory contains all files and scripts related to the evaluation of the accuracy of the system.
 It may include: